12 Fireplace Restoration Ideas That Will Revive Any Home

 Applying a lime wash finish is another trendy brick fireplace treatment technique.
 As the name suggests, you will need lime made from limestone.

-The lime-washed fireplace looks like a German smear brick fireplace; the only difference is that the lime is more of the bricks’ surfaces.
+The lime-washed fireplace looks like a German smear brick fireplace; the only difference is that the lime is on more of the bricks’ surfaces.
 Note that the lime does not entirely cover the bricks.

 The main benefit of a lime wash finish is that it protects the bricks against damage from the elements.
 It is also highly durable and won’t peel or chip.